infor-cloud/xtendm3/docs/documentation/programming-standard.md

 ---
 ## Extension Types
-Extension is required to extend any of the following class types:
+Extension can be created in any of the four types:

 ### Trigger Extensions
-ExtendM3Trigger class is used if we need to hook or inject our own code in a specific method in M3 Java through an extension point.
+Trigger extensions are used to hook or inject our own code in a specific method in M3 Java through an extension point.
+These extensions extend the ExtendM3Trigger class.

 ### Utility Extensions
-ExtendM3Utility class is used to create an extension program with collection of methods that can be called in other extensions.
+Utility extensions are used to create an extension program with collection of methods that can be called in other extensions.
+These extensions extend the ExtendM3Utility class.

 `utility.call(String utility, String method, Object... arguments)`

 ### Transaction Extensions
-ExtendM3Transaction class is used to create custom API transactions.
+Transaction Extensions are used to create custom M3 API transactions.
+These extensions extend the ExtendM3Transaction class.

 ### Table Extensions
-To be completed.
+Table Extensions are used to create dynamic table.
+In BE 15.x version, this is the equivalent of the MAK custom tables.
+It is possible to add columns, assign data types, unique keys, and indices.

 ## Indentation and Formatting
-Tab size: 2
+Tab size: 2 spaces
-Indent size: 2
+Indent size: 2 spaces
-Continuation indent: 4
+Continuation indent: 4 spaces
+Charset: utf-8

+XtendM3 uses Groovy programming and ending code lines with semicolons are optional.

 ## Naming